-Bad Feelings Towards Law Enforcement -- People v.
+Bad Feelings Towards Law Enforcement -- Péople v.
 Johnson, supra, 47 Cal.3d at page 1217 ["Ms. S.'s ex-husband was a policeman, and she seemed to be prejudiced against policemen."]; People v.
 Gutierrez (2002) 28 Cal.4th 1083, 1125 ["A prospective juror's negative experiences with law enforcement can serve as a valid basis for peremptory challenge."]; People v.
 Calvin (2008) 159 Cal.App.4th 1377, [prosecutor did not violate Wheeler/Batson where he dismissed African-American jurors with skeptical attitude towards law enforcement, even though such an attitude may be wide-spread throughout that community];

-Undue Reliance on Expert Testimony -- People v.
+Undue Reliance on Expert Testimony - People v.
 Gutierrez, supra, 28 Cal.4th at page 1124 [juror indicated he "might rely too heavily on the expert opinion testimony of psychologists; he stated he could not vote for the death penalty if a psychologist concluded defendant had a mental problem that affected his conduct."]; accord People v.
 Clark, supra, 52 Cal.4th at p.
 907.

-Pro-defense Juror - People v.
+Pro-defense Juror -- People v.
 Gutierrez, supra, 28 Cal.4th at page 1125 [prosecutor believed juror "was 'in the defense camp' when he seemed to keep agreeing with the defense, and when he related a previous jury experience where he believed some jurors had made up their minds before the defense had presented its case."]

-Hostile Looks -- People v.
+Hostile Looks ~ People v.
 Gutierrez, supra, 28 Cal.4th at page 1125 [prosecutor indicated juror "had given him looks that made him uncomfortable.
-Hostile looks from a prospective juror can themselves support a peremptory challenge."]
+Hostile looks from a prospective juror can themselves support a peremptory challenge."]; see also Williams v.
+Rhodes (9th Cir.
+2004) 354 F.3d 1101, 1109 [holding challenges to a juror as being "cold" and "evasive" toward prosecutor was not raced based]